SunSundr/rsschool-devops-course-tasks/README.md

 ### Development Workflow (via GitHub Actions)

 1.  **Modify Terraform Configuration**: Make any necessary changes to your Terraform `.tf` files, primarily focusing on `variables.tf` to adjust settings.
 2.  **Commit and Push**: Commit your changes and push them to a branch in your repository.
 This will automatically trigger the `terraform-check` and `terraform-plan` jobs in GitHub Actions.
 3.  **Create a Pull Request (Recommended)**: Opening a pull request will trigger the `terraform-check` and `terraform-plan` jobs.
 This allows you to review the proposed infrastructure changes before merging.
 The plan output will be visible in the pull request, giving you confidence in the changes being applied.
 4.  **Merge to `main`**: Pushing or merging changes to the `main` branch will trigger the `terraform-apply` job, automatically applying your infrastructure changes to AWS, provided all previous checks have passed.

 ## Security Considerations

 *   **No Secrets in Repository**: This repository relies on environment variables and IAM roles for authentication and authorization, avoiding the storage of sensitive credentials within the code.
-*   **IAM Least Privilege**:  The IAM role granted to GitHub Actions should be configured with the least amount of permissions necessary to perform its tasks, reducing the potential impact of a compromised token.
+*   **IAM Least Privilege**: The IAM role provided by GitHub Actions is configured with the minimum number of permissions necessary to perform its tasks, which will reduce the potential impact of a compromised token..
-*   **OIDC Trust Configuration**: The OIDC provider trust configuration should be carefully reviewed to ensure that only authorized repositories can assume the IAM role.
+*   **OIDC Trust Configuration**: The OIDC provider trust configuration ensures that only authorized repositories can assume the IAM role..
-*   **State File Security**:  The S3 bucket used for storing the Terraform state file should be properly secured with encryption and access controls to prevent unauthorized access.
-Enforce encryption at rest and in transit.
+*   **State File Security**: The S3 bucket used to store the Terraform state file is securely protected with encryption and access controls.
-*   **Review Terraform Plans**: Always carefully review the Terraform execution plan before applying changes to your infrastructure to identify any unexpected or potentially harmful actions.
-*   **Variable Security**: Never store secret values directly in `variables.tf`.
-Use mechanisms like AWS Secrets Manager or environment variables passed through GitHub Actions to provide sensitive data to Terraform.
-This repository does not demonstrate this, but it is crucial for secure deployments.
+*   **IMDSv2 Required**: All EC2 instances are configured to require IMDSv2, enhancing security against SSRF vulnerabilities.